GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-experiment/index.md

    * Review the [source code](https://github.com/GoogleChromeLabs/protected-audience-demo).
    * Watch the [Protected Audience demo video](https://www.youtube.com/watch?v=znDD0gkdJyM&list=PLNYkxOF6rcICntazGfSVKSj5EwuR9w5Nv) to learn how the demo code works and how to use Chrome DevTools for FLEDGE debugging.
 3. Experiment with the API.
-   * Sign up for the [origin trial](/docs/privacy-sandbox/protected-audience-api/#origin-trial)
-   * Try out FLEDGE for a single user by enabling `chrome://flags/#privacy-sandbox-ads-apis` or by running Chrome from the command line with [Protected Audience feature flags](/docs/privacy-sandbox/protected-audience-api/#flags).
+   * Try out the Protected Audience API for a single user by enabling `chrome://flags/#privacy-sandbox-ads-apis` or by running Chrome from the command line with [Protected Audience feature flags](/docs/privacy-sandbox/protected-audience-api/#flags).
    * [Troubleshoot Protected Audience worklets](/docs/privacy-sandbox/protected-audience-api/troubleshoot/) with Chrome DevTools.
-Learn how to debug FLEDGE bidding and auction code.
+Learn how to debug Protected Audience bidding and auction code.
-4. Review the [Protected Audience status](/docs/privacy-sandbox/status/#fledge) for updates on the implementation of the FLEDGE API.
+4. Review the [Protected Audience status](/docs/privacy-sandbox/status/#fledge) for updates on the implementation of the Protected Audience API.
 Review the [pending Protected Audience capabilities](/docs/privacy-sandbox/protected-audience-api/feature-status/) for more details.